exemplar-codes/js-tooling/README.md

 3. Bundler - combine all JS files to generate a single one, essentially.
 Traditonal browser requirement.
 Does optimizations like tree shaking (dead code removal).
 Realistically, takes care of non-JS assets and linkages too.
 4. Transpiler - combine modern/fancy JS into lowest-denominator-compatible JS.
 Originally meant for IE and old browsers when ES6 came about.
 JSX to JS also happens in this step, if needed.
 5. Minification - decrease bundle size by removing whitespace, changing variable names.
-Optionally, leave some cryptic tokens in output and generate a "source map".
+Optionally, leaves some cryptic tokens in output and generates a "source map".
 When the capable runtime is presented with both the minified file and source map, it can point out corresponding parts, with step-through precision. very useful for debugging.

 ## Actual tools (nouns)